Gov. Cuomo provides Wednesday coronavirus update for NYS

 |Yates

-Tuesday, 71 New Yorkers reportedly died due to COVID-19 in New York State, bringing the total to 40,096.
+Tuesday, 62 New Yorkers died due to COVID-19 in New York State, bringing the total to 40,513.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence